 -Jonny John Liu‹ ›

 Know and Transform The Self!

-But the best thing is to develop the Knowing of who you are through direct experience.
-You can try the 5 Present Breaths to understand how it feels to be in the focused state of being in the Present Moment through direct experience.
+Use the 5 Present Breaths to understand how it feels to be in the focused state of being in the Present Moment through direct experience!